 There are two judgements that the inspectors can make.
 Either safeguarding is effective, or it is not; and the College is pleased to report that not only was safeguarding deemed to be effective at Callington Community College, but that strengths were found in all areas.

 What was also extremely pleasing was that the lead inspector (who carried out the previous monitoring inspections at the College) was impressed by how much progress has been made at the College this year; and recognised that this represents a significant step forward in the capacity and effectiveness of the school.
 Parents and carers can feel confident therefore, that the improvements evidenced in this report, are taking place across all aspects of the College’s work.

 The College is now very well placed to continue making the improvements that will ensure that students are provided with a truly outstanding education at Callington Community College.

-The full report can be found on the Ofsted website, and can also be read following the link below or by clicking here.
+The full report can be found on the Ofsted website, and can also be read by downloading a copy below or by clicking here.

 We invite Parents and Carers to complete an online ‘Parent View’ survey, at any time of the year, to give Ofsted their views about Callington Community College.

 The questionnaire can be accessed directly from the Parent View website, or by clicking on the image below.